anshuman852/KernelAdiutor/README.md

 * All kind of information
 * Paths to sys interface
 * What's the content if the sys file
-* How to apply a new value
+* How to apply a new valuea
 * Make sure there are no similar feature requests already

 ## Download & Build